Hurricane Fly: Background

 Hurricane Fly is a small bay horse with a white star bred in Ireland by the Italian Agricola Del Parco.
 He is one of many top-class horses sired by Montjeu.
 Others include the Derby winners Pour Moi, Authorized, Camelot and Motivator, the St Leger winners Scorpion and Masked Marvel and the Prix de l'Arc de Triomphe winner Hurricane Run.

 Hurricane Fly was originally sent into training with Jean-Louis Pelletan in France.

 Racing career

 2006 & 2007 seasons: Flat racing

 As a two-year-old in France in 2006, Hurricane Fly ran four times, failing to win but finishing second twice.
 In the following year he won two races including the listed Prix Omnium II (beating the subsequent Champion Stakes winner Literato) but finished well beaten when moved up to Group class in races such as the Prix Daphnis, Prix de Guiche and Prix Eugène Adam.
-In late 2007 the horse was sold to George Creighton and was transferred to the stable of Willie Mullins at Muine Bheag, County Carlow in Ireland to be trained for a National Hunt career.
+In late 2007 the horse was sold to George Creighton and was transferred to the stable of Willie Mullins at Bagenalstown, County Carlow in Ireland to be trained for a National Hunt career.